Your future career is international

 Tue co-founded Medicolink in 2007 and is in charge of all daily affairs in the Budapest office.
 He is MA in Nordic studies and occasionally does teaching as well.

-Zsófia is responsible for the Danish language training and also does recruitment.
-She has been at Medicolink since 2012.
-Zsófia has a MA in Scandinavian studies.
+Zsófia is responsible for the Danish language training course.
+She has a MA in Scandinavian studies.

 A place for you and your family